 7. Assemble the circuit shown in Figure 3.
 Q6: What values do you expect for voltages across each of the two resistors and across the series combination of the two resistors?
-Measure these three values using the DMM.
+Using the DMM in its voltage mode, measure these three values using the DMM.
 Do your results make sense?
-Now disconnect the two resistors from each other, leaving everything else connected (an open circuit).
-Measure the voltage across each resistor.
-Measure the voltage across the disconnection.
-Record all results and explain them.
-If you do not understand the measurements you are taking be sure to ask!

 Figure 3.
-Series resistor circuit.
+Series resistor circuit